thedevdepot/dsa_py/README.md

 **sum_num.py**: Calculates the sum of a list of numbers.
 **viral_spread.py**: Models how a viral post spreads among followers using a power function.
 **data_structures.py**: Demonstrates searching for a value across multiple Python data structures (list, tuple, set, dict, queue, stack) using a unified test case.
+**valid_parenthasis.py**: Checks if a string of parentheses/brackets is valid using a stack.
+Includes efficient and explanatory versions with edge case tests.